New England Aster (Symphyotrichum novae-angliae) is a Butterfly Magnet!

 New England Aster likes full or partial sun and may benefit from partial sun in the south.
 It prefers moist to average water conditions but is drought tolerant once established.
-In many conditions it will self-seed although is does not in our southern garden.
+In many conditions it will self-seed, although it does not in our southern garden.

 This aster can be propagated with seed or division.
 It is healthy for the plant to divide it every 2-3 years.

 The seeds need to be fall-planted for spring growth or cold-stratified for 60 days before planting in the spring.
 They will take an additional 21-45 days to germinate once planted.
-Plant New England Aster seeds on the soil surface and just lightly cover (about 1/8 inch).
+Plant New England Aster seeds on the soil surface and gently press them into the soil.
 Keep the seeds moist at a temperature around 65-75°F.

 Why Buy New England Aster Seeds and Plants